 Sunflower seeds can be harvested by cutting off the flowerheads once the backs have turned from green to yellow and letting them dry out in a dry, warm place.
 The yellow petal-like florets on sunflowers are also edible and may be eaten raw as a garnish.

 Black-Eyed Susans Tolerate Wind

 Sunflowers over 3 feet tall should be loosely tied to a stake to keep them from falling over.
-Black-eyed Susans are often massed together rather than grown as specimens and do not have an upright growth habit that mandates staking.
+Black-eyed Susans are often massed together rather than grown as specimens and do not have a growth habit that mandates staking.
 Perennial black-eyed Susans may be divided in the spring to increase vigor.